 In the 2023 U.S. Innovation Scorecard —our 6th edition—CTA evaluated all 50 states on 11 quantitative and qualitative categories, including internet, STEM education, diversity and inclusion, and support for disruptive technologies like self-driving vehicles, drones, and telehealth.
 Our 2023 Innovation Champions show that smart policy paired with big ideas can deliver huge rewards for us all.

 I’m thrilled to share the 2023 U.S. Innovation Scorecard, our assessment of the American innovation landscape and our vision for what’s to come.

 President and CEO, CTA

-CTA’s Innovation Scorecard is formulated using 12 complementary factors that, in combination, indicate how strongly a state supports innovation.
+CTA’s Innovation Scorecard is formulated using 11 categories that, in combination, indicate how strongly a state supports innovation.
 Some of these factors relate to individuals in a state, while others address corporations doing business or employing people there, and others concern the legislative and regulatory environments.
-All third-party sources and state policy inputs reflect the newest information available as of December 31, 2019.
+All third-party sources and state policy inputs reflect the newest information available as of 2022.

 The overall innovation scorecard grade captures a state’s overall support for innovation based on the criteria above.
 Each criterion receives equal weight in the final scoring formula.
 Final composite scores are then graded on a curve to determine which of the four tiers a state will be ranked in: Modest Innovator, Innovation Adopter, Innovation Leader or Innovation Champion.